Hours of Operation:

 Author Betty Jean Steinhuser explores the life and work of a dozen women authors who “ran south in agitation” to Florida, from the Reconstruction era through the late 20th Century.
 We follow Harriet Beecher Stowe, Constance Fenimore Woolson, Sarah Orne Jewett, Laura Ingalls Wilder, Marjory Stoneman Douglas, Zora Neale Hurston, Marjorie Kinan Rawlings, Edna St. Vincent Millay, Rose Wilder Lane, Elizabeth Bishop, Anne Morrow Lindbergh, and Rachel Carson as they explore the Land of Flowers.

-The Future of Florida’s Coasts: What We Can Learn from the History of Tampa Bay
+The Future of Florida's Coasts: What we can Learn from the History of Tampa Bay

 Having Fun, Wish You Were Here!
-An Illustrated History of the Postcard in Florida
+An Illustrated History of the Postcard in Florida.

 Author Liz Coursen takes her audience on a trip…a trip back in time, from a Florida when ox carts traveled via ferry and air-conditioning existed only in the imagination to a Florida of Streamliners and Orange Blossom Specials, using museum-quality postcards to tell the tale.

-Juneteenth, Pride, Freedom, and Love
+Juneteenth, Pride, Freedom

 Juneteenth marks the moment formerly enslaved people learned they were emancipated.
 And while some notions of freedom remained elusive in the wake of the Civil War, certain freedoms could never be stolen from black folks even in the dredges of slavery--the freedom to love themselves and others, spiritually and romantically, the freedom to resist their own destruction.
 Black folks have lived and loved in many ways, and as we celebrate Juneteenth alongside Pride, this talk celebrates the history of the diverse lives and loves Black people sustained in slavery and beyond.
+David Ponton III, Ph.D., is Associate Professor at USF.

 Motion Picture Paradise: A History of Florida’s Film and TV Industry

 Often overlooked in its contribution to film history, Florida has played a key role in creating the modern entertainment industry.
 This presentation discusses how Florida became a “third coast” to the American film and television industries over the past one hundred years.
 Starting with the first film pioneers in Jacksonville during the 1900s and 1910s to South Florida’s television boom during the 2000s and 2010s, Florida has inspired countless exciting stories captured by the camera.
-Morton teaches film history at UCF.
+David Morton, Ph.D., teaches film history at UCF.

 Southern Road to Freedom: Florida’s Underground Railroad